Festo-se/cyclonedx-editor-validator/docs/source/usage/set.rst

                 # Multiple identifiers are not allowed (with the special exception of name,
                 # group and version/version-range which are only valid together)
-                "cpe": "CPE of target component goes here" },
+                "cpe": "CPE of target component goes here"
+                # Regex is opt-in and supported for cpe, purl and name only:
+                # "cpePattern": "cpe:/a:example:.*"
+                # "name": {"regex": "my-component.*"}
+            },
             "set": {
                 # Sets a simple property